meghapsimatrix/simhelpers/README.md

 coverage](https://codecov.io/gh/meghapsimatrix/simhelpers/branch/master/graph/badge.svg)](https://codecov.io/gh/meghapsimatrix/simhelpers?branch=master)
 <!-- badges: end -->

-Simulations are experiments to study the performance of statistical methods under known data-generating conditions (Morris, White & Crowther, 2018).
+Simulations are experiments designed to study the performance of statistical methods under known data-generating conditions (Morris, White & Crowther, 2018).
 Methodologists examine questions like: (1) how does ordinary least squares (OLS) regression perform if errors are heteroskedastic?
 (2) how does the presence of missing data affect treatment effect estimates from a propensity score analysis?
 (3) how does cluster robust variance estimation perform when the number of